top of page

 Besides the element of creative freedom and giving yourself a new environment to work in, I personally think there is a hidden reason why building a fort for your next writing sess could empower you to put those words on a page.

-So, hear me out...
-Maybe it kills perfectionism.
-Think about it, if you're having trouble writing the next part of your story, maybe it's because you're trying to make everything just right.
-You're writing like it's going to hit a publisher as soon as you put your notebook away.
+Think about it, if you’re having trouble writing the next part of your story, it could be because you’re trying to make everything just right.
+You’re writing like it’s supposed to hit a publisher as soon as you put your notebook away.

 If the writers block is hitting really hard, then it’s time to take a big step back and put down the pen for a minute.
 Sometimes it helps me to be creative in a new medium so I can come back to my project feeling more regulated.